daniilrobnikov/proshop/README.md

 ## Disclaimer

-This project is a part of a [MERN Stack](https://www.udemy.com/course/mern-ecommerce/) course and not intended to sell real life products, or make transit payments
+This project is a part of a [MERN Stack](https://www.udemy.com/course/mern-ecommerce/) course and is not intended for selling real-life products or making transit payments